- Installation and setup

 You can also define custom snippets by executing Configure User Snippets from the Command Palette.

-- During a debug session, clicking the Restart button on the Debug
+- During a debug session, clicking the Hot Reload button on the

 F5on macOS) performs a hot reload.